Billy Kelly and The Blahblahblahs Perform at The Jewish Museum, 10/21

-The indie kids band Billy Kelly and The Blahblahblahs will perform at The Jewish Museum today, October 21 at 2:00 pm.
+The indie kids band Billy Kelly and The Blahblahblahs will perform at The Jewish Museum on Sunday, October 21 at 2:00 pm.
 The show features sing-a-longs, dance-a-longs, guessing games, comedy, and a touch of story telling, with music ranging from rock and country to ragtime and ska.
 Kelly's catchy songs are backed by oversized props, dancing characters and his sock puppet manager Digby.

 Tickets are $18 per adult; $13 per child; $15 adult Jewish Museum family level member; and $11 child Jewish Museum family level member.
 This concert is for children ages 2 to 8.
 Adults are asked to accompany their children.
 For further information or to purchase tickets, the public may call 212.423.3337 or visit TheJewishMuseum.org/familyconcerts.